ibm-cloud-docs/account/scope-dash-edit.md

 Customize your dashboard by grabbing a widget and moving it to fit your organization's needs.
 Only the user that created the dashboard can edit it.

-For example, as an account owner, tracking who has access to your account might be a top priority for you.
+For example, as an account owner, tracking who has access to your account might be a high priority for you.
 You want these details to be displayed at the beginning of your dashboard, but you must scroll to find the User access widget.

 To reorganize a dashboard, complete the following steps:
 1. In the {{site.data.keyword.cloud_notm}} console, click the **Actions** icon ![Actions icon](../icons/action-menu-icon.svg "Actions"), and select **Edit**.